anjan-iixi/Python-Projects/Scrape Youtube Using API By Python/README.md

 * Public API access limits apply; use API key responsibly.
 * If scraping, respect YouTube's terms of service and rate limits.

----

-If you want, I can add: a `requirements.txt`, example notebook cells showing the API call, or short usage snippets for the main functions.